Release Phase

 Table of Contents

-Release phase enables you to run certain tasks before a new release of your app is deployed.
-Release phase can be useful for tasks such as:
+The release phase enables certain tasks to be run before a new release of an app is deployed.
+The release phase can be useful for tasks such as:

-- Sending CSS, JS, and other assets from your app’s slug to a CDN or S3 bucket
+- Sending CSS, JS, and other assets from the app’s slug to a CDN or S3 bucket

 - Priming or invalidating cache stores